okjuan/virtual.book/_posts/2024-04-06-hailu-mergia.md

 I figured he must have noticed too.
 At the end of the next song, I leaned forward and asked him, trying to speak over the noise of the crowd.
 _It's ridiculous!_ he said to me immediately.
-After a few moments I realized he was talking about the huge fan at the end of the corridor blowing air into the venue from outside.
+After a moment I realized he was talking about the huge fan at the end of the corridor blowing air into the venue from outside.
 He was just cold.

 We decided to move away from the stage to hear how it sounded from the rest of the room.